litmuschaos/v1-litmus-docs/docs/scheduling.md

 ### Sample ChaosSchedule Manifest for Repeat

 There are various ways we can trigger this type of schedule by varying the the fields inside <code>spec.repeat</code>. <br><br>
 **Note** - We have just one field i.e. <code>minChaosInterval</code> to be specified as mandatory one.
-All other fields are optional and totally depend on how we want to change the behavious of schedules.
+All other fields are optional and totally depend on how we want to change the behaviour of the schedule.

 #### Basic schema to execute repeat strategy